New Properties of Triangular Orbits in Elliptic Billiards: Invariance of Inradius-to-Circumradius Ratio.

 \end{theorem}

-\begin{proof} Let $r$ and $R$ be the radius of the incircle and circumcirle respectively.
-For any triangle \cite{mw}:
+\begin{proof} Let $r$ and $R$ be the radius of the incircle and circumcircle, respectively.
+For any triangle \cite{coxeter67} we have

-Where $L=s_1+s_2+s_3$ is the perimeter, constant for 3-periodics, \eqref{eqn:perimeter}.
-Therefore:
+where $L=s_1+s_2+s_3$ is the perimeter, constant for 3-periodic orbits; see equation \eqref{eqn:perimeter}.
+Therefore,

-Obtain a {\em candidate} expression for $r/R$ for an orbit with $P_1=(a,0)$.
+Next, with $P_1=(a,0)$, obtain a {\em candidate} expression for $r/R$.
 This yields \eqref{eqn:rovR} exactly.
-Using explicit expressions for orbit vertices (Appendix~\ref{app:orbit-vertices}, derive an expression for the square\footnote{The quantity $\left({s_1s_2s_3}/{R^2}\right)^2$ is rational, see \cite{reznik2020-loci}.} of the right-hand-side of \eqref{eqn:rovR-cas} as a function of $x_1$ and subtract from it the square of \eqref{eqn:rovR}.
-With a Computer Algebra System (CAS)\footnote{We used $R=(s_1 s_2 s_3)/(4A)$, $A=\text{triangle area}$, for simplification.} we showed this is magically zero for any value of $x_1\in(-a,a)$. \end{proof}
+Using explicit expressions for orbit vertices (see Appendix~\ref{app:orbit-vertices}), derive an expression for the square of the right-hand side of \eqref{eqn:rovR-cas} as a function of $x_1$ and subtract from it the square of \eqref{eqn:rovR}.
+It can be shown $\left(s_1s_2s_3/R^2\right)^2$ is rational on $x_1$ \cite{reznik2020-loci}.
+For simplification, use $R=s_1 s_2 s_3/(4A)$, where $A$ is the triangle area.
+With a computer algebra system (CAS), show said difference is identically zero for all $x_1\in(-a,a)$. \end{proof}